![]() |

 Weevers in your Wellies

-The fish's mouth itself is in an unusual position on its head, oblique
+The fish's mouth itself is in an unusual position on its head, oblique and almost vertical and contains some of the most sharp and vicious looking teeth in the undersea world.
+Luckily it only reaches about 15 cm long.

 The species found in shallow waters is called the Lesser Weever with the scientific name of Echiichthys vipera.
-There is a larger species called the Greater Weever, Trachinus draco, found in deeper water and occasionally seen on the fishmongers slab.
+There is a larger (>25 cm) species called the Greater Weever, Trachinus draco, found in deeper water and occasionally seen on the fishmongers slab.
 The word 'weever' was first found used in the English language during the 17th century and comes from the Old northern French word 'wivre'.
 The venomous fin spines are a defensive armament and the Weever does use them to capture prey.

 Dangers on the Channel Shore

 By far the greatest danger on the shore is by drowning.
-The Stingray, Dasyatis pastinaca, can cause an even more painful injury than the Weever, but it will take really careless fisherman to get pierced by the serrated spine that contains the poison glands underneath the whip-like tail.
+The Stingray, Dasyatis pastinaca, can cause an even more painful injury than the Weever, but it will take really careless fisherman to get pierced by the serrated spine that contains the venom glands underneath the whip-like tail.
 This fish will swim into shallow water shared by bathers.

 SCUBA divers should learn not to reach out and touch a ray swimming slowly in mid- water.
 Most true rays are competent enough swimmers using their 'wings' to flap rapidly away from a divers hand.
 However, the electronic rays of the genus Torpedo do not use their 'wings' and are slow swimmers.
 When touched even small specimens will 'zap' the curious, and a large specimen can deliver a shock of 220 volts at 8 amps.
 This is a rare fish in Sussex seas.
 There are no records of shark attacks in British seas.